![]() ![]() Buddha Sutras |

 Cun means that dharmas are in the unsurpassed enlightenment state.

-De means that dharmas can be neither grasped nor waived.
+Di means that dharmas can be neither accepted nor rejected.

-Svā means that dharmas are equal and without words.
+Svā means that dharmas are equal and free from concepts.

-Since dharmas have never been born, they neither arise nor cease.
+Because dharmas have never been born, they neither arise nor perish.

-Since dharmas neither arise nor cease, their appearances cannot be captured.
+Because dharmas neither arise nor perish, their appearances cannot be captured.

-Since their appearances cannot be captured, dharmas must have neither arisen nor ceased.
+Because their appearances cannot be captured, dharmas must have neither arisen nor perished.

-Since dharmas have neither arisen nor ceased, they have no defilements.
+Because dharmas have neither arisen nor perished, they have no defilements.

-Since one attains the unsurpassed enlightenment, one does not grasp or waive anything.
+Because one attains the unsurpassed enlightenment, one does not accept or reject anything.

-Since one does not grasp or waive anything, one attains equality without words.
+Because one does not accept or reject anything, one attains equality, free from concepts.

-Since there is equality without words, one understands that [in true suchness] there are neither causes nor effects.
+Because there is equality, free from concepts, one understands that [in true suchness] there are neither causes nor effects.

-In accord with the wisdom that there is nothing to gain, one penetrates the ultimate reality and verifies the true suchness of the Dharma realm.
+In accord with the wisdom that there is nothing to attain, one penetrates the ultimate reality and verifies the true suchness of the dharma realm.
 With this insight, recite in samādhi the Mantra, holding the root mudrā.